-Developing and utilizing cutting edge chemical and systems biology tools to understand glycosylation in human health and disease.
+Developing cutting edge chemical and systems biology tools to understand glycosylation in human health and disease.

-For the past 17 years the Mahal Laboratory has been at the forefront of creating and utilizing systems-based approaches to decode the glycome.
-In 2005, we created lectin microarray technology, a simple, yet powerful tool to profile the glycosylation of complex samples.
+For the past 17 years, the Mahal Lab has been on the leading edge of creating and utilizing systems-based approaches to decode the glycome.
+In 2005, we created lectin microarray technology – a simple, yet powerful tool to profile the glycosylation of complex samples.

-We are pioneers in the area of systems glycobiology, using our unique dual-color lectin microarray approach.
-This modification, enables semi-quantitative glycan analysis, allowing us to easily combine our data with other datasets (e.g. transcriptome, miRNA).
-Our integration of the glycome with other data has led to insights in melanoma metastasis, a new understanding of glycan regulation via miRNA and a new hypothesis on the role of miRNA in identifying functionally relevant genes (miRNA proxy approach).
+Our integration of the glycome with other data has led to insights in cancer metastasis, a new understanding of glycan regulation via miRNA, and a new hypothesis on the role of miRNA in identifying functionally relevant genes – the miRNA proxy approach.